atolab/zenoh-web/content/docs/APIs/APIs.md

 ## REST API

 Zenoh also offers a REST API via the zenoh-rest plugin.
-When starting zenoh with default options, this REST plugin is automatically started on port 8000 and ready to answer HTTP requests.
+When starting Zenoh with default options, this REST plugin is automatically started on port 8000 and ready to answer HTTP requests.
-The full zenoh key/value space is accessible via this REST API, including the Admin Space under the `'@'`prefix.
+The full Zenoh key/value space is accessible via this REST API, including the Admin Space under the `'@'`prefix.

 ### GET

-Binds to the **get(selector)** operation on zenoh.
+Binds to the **get(selector)** operation on Zenoh.

 - **URL**: `http://host:8000/<selector>`
 - **body**: none